 D. Env in Environmental Science and Engineering

 The Doctorate of Environmental Science and Engineering (D. Env.) is the only environmental professional doctorate in the nation.
 Unlike the traditional Ph.D, the D. Env degree trains students to work in non-traditional laboratory research.
-The program focuses on practical training while students conduct an off-campus doctoral internship with government, public and nonprofit agencies, private consulting agencies and NGOs.
+The program focuses on practical training while students conduct an off-campus doctoral residency with government, public and nonprofit agencies, private consulting agencies and NGOs.

 The D. Env. will prepare you to meet current and future environmental challenges head-on.
 Here’s how:

 Practical education in a research-driven setting: As a world-renowned research institution, UCLA is poised to solve environmental problems, and research is only one piece in the puzzle to solve environmental challenges.
 The D. Env. puts research into practice.
 Courses lay a strong foundation in engineering, science, and research methods with enough flexibility to focus on students’ areas of interest.
 Then, students put their learning into action.

 Research: Research lays the foundation for for D. Env. students to tackle environmental challenges head-on.
 Each student completes a problems course with a faculty member to get the hands-on research experience they need to advance to candidacy, begin their residency, and complete their dissertation research.